tarnaldo88/Redis-Server/README.md

 ### COPY
 Use case: When copying a key to a new key, use COPY to copy the key’s value to a new key.

+### DBSIZE
+Use case: When you need to know the number of keys in the database, use DBSIZE to get the count.

 ## Lists
 ### LGET: